brycewray/eleventy_solo/src/posts/2018/10/web-typography-part-2.md

 So what possibly could be wrong with that?

 Well, there’s this thing called speed.
-Google giveth with Google Fonts, and Google taketh away with the added lag downloadable “fonts” can induce.
-The same is true for paid “font” platforms like [Adobe Fonts](https://fonts.adobe.com) (branded until recently as TypeKit).
+Google giveth with Google Fonts, and Google taketh away with the added lag downloadable fonts can induce.
+The same is true for paid font platforms like [Adobe Fonts](https://fonts.adobe.com) (branded until recently as TypeKit).
 It gets even worse if people go really crazy with not only different typefaces but also numerous _weights_ and _styles_ thereof. _Each_ downloaded typographical variation adds a certain amount of delay to the rendering of the web page involved.
-As a result, the more variety you add through downloadable “fonts,” the more slowly your page will load.
+As a result, the more variety you add through downloadable fonts, the more slowly your page will load.

 And, guess who dings a page’s search results downward if the page is comparatively slower than another page with roughly equal “search juice”?
 Yep, Google.